hdhauk/TTK4145-Lift/README.md

 * Go 1.7.4
 * DMD 2.073.0 (only for using the simulator)

-Only test on these versions, but will likely work unless you have any ancient versions
+Only tested on these versions, but will likely work unless you have any ancient versions

 Not tested on Windows, but the comedi driver will likely be hard to get working.
 The simulator does not work properly in MacOS.

 ### Prerequisites
-* Make sure your Go enviroment is set up correctly:
+* Make sure your Go enviroment is correctly set up:

   The location of the project should look something like this:
 ~~~~